Spy × Family: Other

+On April 3, 2023, it was announced that an official art exhibition would be held at Matsuya Ginza at Ginza, Tokyo from July 20 to August 13, 2023.
+Afterwards, the exhibition went on a nationwide tour, starting at Osaka in August and then to other cities in Japan, including Fukuoka and Sapporo.
+Tickets for the first four days were distributed via a lucky draw lottery while the general admission tickets were sold on a later date.
+The exhibition included the original artworks by the manga creator among various other exhibits.
+There were "mission keywords" hidden around the venue, which encouraged visitors to find all of them to receive a prize.

+On July 10, 2023, Shueisha announced the return of "Manga Dive", an immersive VR experience, at Lumine Zero event hall in Shinjuku, Tokyo.
+The three Shōnen Jump+ series, Spy × Family, Chainsaw Man and Dandadan were chosen to be the main features of the VR show.
+The show was projected on five surfaces of the event hall by the use of twelve projectors and the sounds were presented by eight speakers to simulate a stereoscopic experience for the audiences.
+The screening of Spy × Family show began on August 14 and lasted until August 23.

 Reception

 Popularity

 In December 2019, Brutus magazine included the series on their "Most Dangerous Manga" list, which included works with the most "stimulating" and thought-provoking themes.
 Later that same month, Polygon included it on a list of the best comics of 2019.
 The 2020 edition of the Kono Manga ga Sugoi! guidebook named Spy × Family the best manga series for male readers.
-It came in first on Honya Club's Nationwide Bookstore Employees' Recommended Comics of 2020 list, compiled by surveying 1,100 professional bookstore employees in Japan.
+The series ranked first on Honya Club's Nationwide Bookstore Employees' Recommended Comics of 2020 list, compiled by surveying 1,100 professional bookstore employees in Japan.
+It ranked fifth in a 2020 poll conducted by AnimeJapan of "Most Wanted Anime Adaptation".
 It was named as the "No. 1 Popular Web Comic of 2019," the "No. 1 Popular Shōnen Jump+ Work," and a "Signature Work of Jump+".
 In May 2022, as stated by the manga's editor Shihei Lin, the series reached 350 million views on Shōnen Jump+.
 In August 2022, the series reached 480 million views.
 About a month later, the series reached 500 million views.
-Also in December of the same year, the manga topped the 2022 "Book of the Year" list by Da Vinci magazine.
+The manga topped the 2022 "Book of the Year" list by Da Vinci magazine; it ranked nineteenth on the 2023 list; and seventh on the 2024 list.